RHS Growing Guides

 Section 1 of 7

-Damson trees are easy to grow and produce heavy crops of small, juicy, blue-black fruits in late summer, as well as pretty blossom in early spring.
-The fruits are slightly astringent, with smooth, yellow-green flesh, and have a rich flavour ideal for many culinary uses, but particularly for jams and preserves.
+Damson trees are easy to grow and they produce heavy crops of juicy, blue-black or yellow fruits in late summer, as well as pretty blossom in early spring.
+Ripe fruits are typically 2.5cm (1in) in diameter, with smooth, yellow-green flesh.
+They taste slightly tart when eaten raw, but when cooked have a rich flavour ideal for many culinary uses, particularly jams and preserves.

-Damsons are smaller and less sweet than plums, but ideal for making into deliciously rich jams and desserts
+Damsons are smaller and less sweet than plums, but are ideal for making into jams

 Damsons (Prunus insititia) are closely related to plums (Prunus domestica) and have been grown in Britain since at least Roman times.
+Damson trees are generally hardier than plum trees, with many damson varieties having a hardiness rating of H6 (-20 to -15ºC), although the blossom is frost sensitive.
 Traditional damson-growing regions include Shropshire, Kent, Worcestershire, Westmorland (Cumbria) and Cheshire, where they were once grown in vast orchards.
-Some of the old regional varieties are still available, as well as several more recently bred options.
+Some of the old regional varieties are still available, as well as more recently bred options.

-The trees are simple to plant and like a warm, sunny spot with fertile soil that doesn’t get waterlogged.
+Damsons like a sunny spot with fertile soil that doesn’t get waterlogged.
 If you don’t have space for a free-standing tree, you can grow a fan-trained tree flat against a wall or fence, or a tree grafted on a dwarfing rootstock in a large container.
-In larger gardens, they make a great addition to a wildlife-friendly hedgerow and are tough enough to act as a windbreak.
+In larger gardens, they make a great addition to a wildlife-friendly hedgerow.
 Bees and other pollinators enjoy the blossom’s sweet nectar in spring.

 Damsons need little maintenance apart from annual pruning to keep them in good shape, and will reward you with plentiful harvests for years to come.